henryhoang1982/spring-kafka-lib/modules/kafka-metrics/README.md

 ### JmxMetricsCollector

-Provides lag monitoring by leveraging Kafka's built-in JMX metrics:
+Provides lag monitoring by leveraging Kafka's built-in JMX metrics when JMX is enabled:
 - Uses the `records-lag-max` JMX metric exposed by Kafka Consumer clients
 - Avoids the need for complex AdminClient operations to calculate lag
 - Reduces the resource usage compared to manual lag calculation
 - Efficiently collects metrics from all consumer instances in the group

+### KafkaLagService

+A fallback service that calculates consumer lag using AdminClient when JMX is disabled:
+- Calculates consumer lag by comparing current offsets with end offsets
+- Handles memory optimization for large numbers of partitions
+- Provides the same interface as JmxMetricsCollector
+- Used automatically when `spring.jmx.enabled=false`

 ### Metrics Filtering